dclux/dsc-oslor-dplyr/readme.md

 Variables not shown: r9 (dbl), r10 (dbl), mpaa (fctr), Action (int), Animation (int), Comedy (int), Drama (int), Documentary (int), Romance (int), Short (int)
 ```

+`arrange` is a very expensive operation.
+Of all of the verbs in dplyr `arrange` is the only that needs to make a copy of a dataset.

 ## dplyr::select